-The major benefit to a colonoscopy, the most common screening tool, is that it is the only test that can actually directly visualize the entire length of the colon.
+The major benefit of a colonoscopy, the most common screening tool, is that it is the only test that can actually directly visualize the entire length of the colon.
 During this test, doctors can collect samples of tissue for biopsy and remove any polyps.
 We recommend patients have this test once every 10 years.
 If a lesion is found, your physician may recommend repeat testing even sooner.
 Your doctor may also recommend a colonoscopy if any other screening test you take is found to be positive.

 The least used screening test is sigmoidoscopy.
 It’s similar to colonoscopy in that it also utilizes a flexible tube to inspect the inside of the colon.
 However, only about half of the colon can be visualized with this scope.
 This test may miss lesions or polyps in the other parts of the colon.
 Because of this, sigmoidoscopy is generally done every five years and often is used in conjunction with stool testing.

-A newer, but not yet frequently utilized option, is CT colonography.
+A newer but not yet frequently utilized option is CT colonography.
 By using X-ray and CT imaging, this method creates a virtual view of your colon.
 If an abnormality is seen, a colonoscopy will generally be recommended for follow-up.
 If clear, this option can be repeated every five years.